Adam Lambert: 2019–2022: Velvet and Queen + Adam Lambert

-In November, Moonbase 8 debuted, with Lambert in a non-musical guest acting role.
-Lambert sang "Starman" for the three hour livestream event, "A Bowie Celebration", on what would have been Bowie's 74th birthday.
+In November, the comedy television series Moonbase 8 debuted, with Lambert in a non-musical guest acting role.
+Lambert sang "Starman" for the three-hour livestream event, "A Bowie Celebration", on what would have been David Bowie's 74th birthday.
 He played the role of "Emile" in Ratatouille the Musical, a first of its kind collaboration between TikTok and the theater community.
 What emerged was a full Broadway-style musical, streamed on January 1, raising two million dollars for The Actors Fund, and scoring a Drama League Award nomination in an expanded digital category.
 Lambert sang on the concept recording of Cinderella, "rocking out" in his Prince Charming solo.
-The album was released in July, and debuted at number one on the UK Official Compilations Chart, later garnering a 2022 Grammy nomination.
+The album was released in July, and debuted at number one on the UK Official Compilations Chart, later garnering a 2022 Grammy nomination for Best Musical Theater Album as the 64th Annual Grammy Awards.

+Lambert was supposed to perform during a North American summer tour with Christina Aguilera throughout 2020.
+These plans were ultimately cancelled due to the COVID-19 pandemic.

 Lambert, through his Feel Something Foundation in partnership with Pride Live, curated and headlined a three-day festival, the annual June Stonewall Day global celebration, to boost and preserve the legacy of the Stonewall riots and LGBTQ activism.
 He appeared on The Kelly Clarkson Show on January 26, and discussed the possibility of developing his own beauty brand.
 In March 2021, Lambert revealed that he was writing a Broadway-style rock and roll stage musical in collaboration with other songwriters.
 Set in the 1970s, the work will be about a real person; and represents his intent to expand into other creative spaces like acting and producing.

-Lambert sang "These Are Your Rights", an "anthemic power ballad," for the episode "The Bill of Rights" in the Netflix streaming series We the People released on July fourth.
-The program won the Emmy Award in the Outstanding Short Form Program category from the inaugural Children's and Family Emmy Awards presented in December.
+Lambert sang "These Are Your Rights", an "anthemic power ballad", for the episode "The Bill of Rights" in We the People released on July fourth.
 In September, he participated in Global Citizen Live, a worldwide 24-hour broadcast and livestream event to defeat poverty and address the global effects of the COVID-19 pandemic.
 In May he appeared as a guest judge on the second season of Legendary.
-Lambert appeared on The Ellen Show in advance of his role as a judge on the reality competition Clash of the Cover Bands, that debuted in October.
+Lambert appeared on The Ellen DeGeneres Show in advance of his role as a judge on the reality competition Clash of the Cover Bands, that debuted in October.

-He voiced the devil in a second animated program, A Tale Dark & Grimm, that also debuted in fall 2021, and received nominations from both the Emmy Awards and the Children's and Family Emmy Awards.
-He returned to Las Vegas for six solo shows, including a live stream component, at The Venetian Theatre at The Venetian Las Vegas in October.
-In November, Lambert performed on the prime time television special, The Queen Family Singalong.
+He voiced The Devil on the animated series A Tale Dark & Grimm, that also debuted in fall 2021.
+He returned to Las Vegas for six solo shows at The Venetian Theatre at The Venetian Las Vegas in October.
+In November, Lambert performed on The Queen Family Singalong.